Amit-0011/GGI_2027/Assignment_01/readme.md

-The following summary reviews all the provided source material regarding the fundamental concepts, advanced applications, and arithmetic rules governing **Pointers in C/C++**.

-The output is formatted as a GitHub `readme.md` file.

-***

 # Pointers in C/C++: Comprehensive Guide

 Pointers are a fundamental and critical concept in C/C++ programming, serving as a derived data type used to manage low-level memory operations.
 A pointer variable stores the **memory address** of another variable rather than storing the value directly.